nens/threedi-urban-eia-nl/README.rst

 Usage
 -----

 To ensure correct behaviour please go through the following steps:
+1. Create a .env-file
-1. Create a folder with all the rain-files you want to use in your simulations.
+2. Create a folder with all the rain files you want to use in your simulations.
-These rain-files should be in 'min,mm'-format, where min is the timestep in minutes and mm is the amount of rain that falls during the timestep in millimeters.
+These rain files should be in 'min,mm'-format, where min is the timestep in minutes and mm is the amount of rain that falls during the timestep in millimeters.
+3. Create an output folder in which the result files will be stored.
+4.

 Installation